aevea/commitsar/README.md

 ## Sponsoring

-If you feel like showing even more support for this project you can sponsor it using the Sponsor button on Github.
+If you feel like showing even more support for this project you can sponsor it using the Sponsor button on GitHub.
 A little help goes a long way when it comes with OSS and it'll help support this project.